Frequently Asked Questions

 If I think I am eligible for Medicaid, should I cancel any other health insurance I might already have?
 No. You can qualify for Medicaid and keep your current health insurance policy.

 How do I file a Medicaid complaint?
-If you do not understand or if you disagree with an Medicaid decision, contact your local Department of Family Services office or the Wyoming Department of Health Long Term Care Unit .
+If you do not understand or if you disagree with an Medicaid decision, contact the Customer Service Center or the Long Term Care Unit .
 If you feel that policy was incorrectly followed, you may ask for an Administrative Hearing.
 You must request this hearing within 30 days of being notified in writing of a decision regarding your Medicaid benefits.
 If you do not request a hearing within 30 days, no hearing will be granted.

 What if I go to an out-of-state nursing home or other long-term care facility?
 In order for Medicaid to cover the costs of an out-of-state provider, they must be an enrolled Wyoming Medicaid provider.